Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 GROUP BY 1;
 ```

-Let's join the historical data with the current data so we can see the full picture:
+Join the historical data with the current data to get the full picture:

 ```sql
 REPLACE VIEW retail_sample_data.sales_fact_all as (